mikeerickson/nptemplating-docs/docs/templating-commands/overview.md

 ### Templating Initialization
 There is a single command for initializing template configuration (will create new `np.Templating` [Plugin Settings](/docs/settings) if it does not exist) with new `np.Templating` configuration information).

-It will also migrate existing templates in "📋 Templates" to NotePlan "@Templates" folder (located in `Smart Folder` section at bottom of list) and migrate `quickNotes` defined in `_configuration` note
+It will also migrate existing templates in "📋 Templates" to NotePlan "Templates" folder (located in `Smart Folder` section at bottom of list) and migrate `quickNotes` defined in `_configuration` note

 ## Templating Creation Commands
 The following default commands are included in `np.Templating` plugin and do not require any configuration